creisle/pq-trees/README.md

 ##Notes:

+1. This software is distributed without any warranty or guarantee and is currently in development.
+If you come across any bugs or errors be sure to let me know :)
-1. The provided makefile is for unix/linux and compiles with the testing script and you must have cppunit installed for this to work.
+2. The provided makefile is for unix/linux and compiles with the testing script and you must have cppunit installed for this to work.
-2. This uses C++11.
+3. This uses C++11.
 So be sure to use the approriate flags when compiling with your own project
-3. If you come across any bugs or errors be sure to let me know :)
+4. There are some GCC warnings turned off with pre-processor statments in the header files ( i.e. for padding structures and c++11 specific features).
+Just delete the #pragma lines to turn these back on